theRealAph/ScopeLocals/README.md

 still stored on the Java Virtual Machine stack (2.5.2).
 Collectively, their frames are called an _extent_.
 The frame for the current method mn is called the _top most frame_ of the extent.
-The frame for the given method m1 is called the _bottom most frame+ of the extent"
+The frame for the given method m1 is called the _bottom most frame_ of the extent."

+(That is to say, m1's extent is the set of methods m1 invokes, and any methods invoked transitively by them.)

-In this JEP we propose a new construct, the extent local variable, which is bounded by a specific extent.
+In this JEP we'll propose a new construct, the extent local variable, which is bounded by (defined in? during?) a specific extent.

-In summary, extent locals fix these problems with:

-* Sharing, not mutation
-* Automatic memory management, not manual

 ### The problem with unconstrained mutability